 Administrator presence is a crucial element within the role of the leader.
 Principals and administrators should be prominently seen, consistent, and authentic.
 Hall (2021) tells us that the administrator's presence can set the tone for the entire school.
 Teachers and staff need active supervision based on their individual needs and centered around their improvement.
 As the data in this research study has shown, employees of the district feel the need for a more significant administrator presence in the classrooms and buildings.
 Increased administrative presence through the use of the administrative team as substitutes and administrative walk-throughs, will help increase the district's job satisfaction.
-One of the most effective ways to bridge the gap between administrators can use this time to model instructional practices, connect with students, and support teachers.
+One of the most effective ways to bridge the gap between administration and staff is for the administrator to return to the classroom as a substitute (Joseph, 2022).
+Administrators can use this time to model instructional practices, connect with students, and support teachers.
 Substituting also allows administrators to engage with the teacher as they discuss the lessons and student learning.
 Leaders should also visit the classrooms early and often to see all aspects of the classroom, including teacher interactions with students, student interactions with classmates, and teacher-to-teacher interactions.
 Administrative walk-throughs can help foster trust with staff and improve teaching and learning.